FelipeCostaBR/Job-Board/README.md

 ### Build and Run
 * $ `docker-compose build`
 * $ `docker-compose up`
-* the commands above can take a few minutes.
+* The commands above can take a few minutes.

 * Open a new terminal and go into the project folder

 ### Insert data into the database
-* **The CSV file needs to be into -** Job-Board/backend/storage/app
+* **The CSV file needs to be moved into this file path ~>** Job-Board/backend/storage/app

 * $ `docker-compose exec coding-challenge-backend php artisan migrate`
 * Do you really wish to run this command? (yes/no) [no]: